CyberGym: Evaluating AI Agents' Real-World Cybersecurity Capabilities at Scale

-\paragraph{\sysname: Realistic and Large-Scale Cybersecurity Benchmark} To address these limitations, we introduce \sysname, a large-scale and high-quality benchmark for evaluating the cybersecurity capabilities of AI agents. \sysname consists of 1,507 benchmark instances derived from distinct real-world vulnerabilities across 188 widely used software projects.
-These vulnerabilities were discovered by OSS-Fuzz~\citep{ossfuzz}, a continuous fuzzing campaign maintained by Google, and patched by the corresponding developers.
-We systematically apply automated quality assurance filters and manual validation to ensure high-quality and up-to-date benchmark instances.
+\paragraph{\sysname: A Large-Scale, Realistic Cybersecurity Benchmark} To address limitation (i), we introduce \sysname, a large-scale and realistic cybersecurity benchmark\footnote{\sysname has been adopted in the system cards of various frontier models for cybersecurity evaluation, such as Claude~\citep{claudeopus45,claudesonnet45,claudeopus46,claudesonnet46}, Kimi~\citep{team2026kimi}, and GLM~\citep{zeng2026glm}.}.
+As illustrated in~\cref{fig:intro}, \sysname contains 1,507 benchmark instances derived from real-world vulnerabilities across 188 widely used software projects spanning diverse domains.
+These vulnerabilities are sourced from OSS-Fuzz~\citep{ossfuzz}, Google's continuous fuzzing service.
+We ensure the quality and timeliness of our benchmark instances through systematic automated filters and manual validation.

-Based on these vulnerabilities, \sysname formulates evaluation tasks with precise input specifications and robust evaluation metrics.
-As illustrated in~\cref{fig:intro}, the primary task in \sysname is to generate proof-of-concept (PoC) tests that reproduce target vulnerabilities using provided text descriptions and associated codebases. \sysname rigorously evaluates generated PoCs and determines their success by executing them on both pre-patch and post-patch program versions.
-PoC generation is a critical aspect of software security~\citep{bohme2017directed,klees2018evaluating,mu2018understanding} and presents significant challenges, as it requires deep reasoning across entire codebases, often spanning thousands of files and millions of lines of code.
-Agents must locate the relevant portions of code and produce effective PoCs in diverse formats that reach the target code locations from program entry points and satisfy sophisticated vulnerability conditions.
-Apart from the primary evaluation task, \sysname supports varied task difficulty levels, reflecting different stages of the vulnerability lifecycle.
-For example, it can test an agent's ability to discover vulnerabilities given only the codebase, or analyze vulnerabilities using patch information, simulating real-world one-day analysis conditions.
-To ensure reproducible, extensible, and scalable evaluation, \sysname is designed to be modular with containerized components, making it convenient to assess future agents and seamlessly integrate new benchmark instances.
+\sysname primarily evaluates agents on their ability to reproduce vulnerabilities, a key task in software security that often challenges even human experts~\citep{bohme2017directed,klees2018evaluating,mu2018understanding}.
+As shown in \cref{fig:intro}, given a text description of a vulnerability and the associated codebase, agents must produce a proof-of-concept (PoC) test to reproduce it, i.e., to demonstrate the existence of the target vulnerability.
+We rigorously validate generated PoCs by executing them on both pre-patch and post-patch versions to confirm reproduction success.
+Solving \sysname requires agents to perform deep reasoning across large codebases, spanning thousands of files and millions lines of code.
+They must locate relevant code sections and produce effective PoCs of diverse formats and sizes to trigger the vulnerability.
+Beyond the main task, \sysname supports different difficulty levels that simulate various stages of the vulnerability lifecycle, including discovering vulnerabilities exploratively or reproducing them given additional patch information to simulate real-world one-day scenarios. \sysname's modular, containerized design ensures reproducible, extensible, and scalable evaluation, allowing for easy assessment of future agents and integration of new benchmark instances.